 When it comes to shopping for diamond jewelry, there are some common misconceptions and frequently asked questions.
 From how to tell real diamonds from laboratory-grown diamonds, to the history and values behind natural diamonds, it’s important to understand the facts about what you’re buying.
 To help you navigate the retail counter and prepare the right questions for your jeweler, here are a few key differences to remember about natural diamonds and their lab-grown diamond counterparts.

 Nature’s Difference No. 1:

-Natural diamonds were created by the heat and pressure of the Earth, from 1-3 billion years ago.
+Natural diamonds were created by the heat and pressure of the Earth, from 1 to 3 billion years ago.

 Unlike natural diamonds, lab grown diamonds are produced with microwave reactors in a matter of only a few weeks.

 Nature's Difference No. 2:

 The value of natural diamonds come from their extreme (and ever-increasing) rarity as a billion-year-old gem.

 Nature's Difference No. 3:

 Natural diamond producers are committed to controlling and reducing their environmental impact, as well as protecting through conservation projects three times more land than they use.

 Nature's Difference No. 4: